 - a fixed-term tenancy - this lasts for a predefined period of time.

-The rental market and the associated policy settings have not caught up with the changes in Auckland's housing landscape resulting in issues of affordability, security of tenure and housing quality.
+The rental market and the associated policy settings are starting to catch up with changes in Auckland's housing landscape but issues of affordability, security of tenure and housing quality remain.

 Households in Auckland spend more of their income on housing than elsewhere in New Zealand (Stats NZ, 2015, p.
 19).

 Rents are largely unregulated, and high demand means tenants can face regular rent increases with little recourse.
-The only restriction is that under the RTA rents can only be increased once every six months.
+The only restriction is that under the RTA rents can only be increased once every 12 months.

 High housing costs can mean there is little left over to meet basic needs such as food and heating, particularly for lower-income renters.